Experienced Louisiana Commercial Diving Injury Lawyers. Make the Wright Call.

 Besides the equipment and construction conditions in which they work, commercial divers spend a lot of time underwater with the risks drowning, hypothermia, circulatory problems, and poor visibility.

 Barotrauma occurs when the body is unable to equalize pressure within a gas-filled area, such as the lungs.
 Ambient pressure changes during ascent and descent during a dive, and the difference in pressure can result in damage to body tissues.

 Decompression sickness (DCS), also referred to as “the bends” or Caisson Disease, can occur when inadequate decompression follows increased exposure to underwater pressure.
 The diver’s body absorbs nitrogen and other gases, which can form bubbles when pressure is reduced quickly.

 Type II DCS will typically involve the spinal cord or brain and affects neurological and pulmonary systems.
 Severe diving accidents require divers to enter a recompression treatment chamber.

-Whether you are seeking compensation for your own injury as a commercial diver, or on behalf of a loved one, the experienced Louisiana commercial diving accident lawyers with Domengeaux Wright Roy & Edwards LLC can provide you with an honest assessment of your case.
+Whether you are seeking compensation for your own injury as a commercial diver, or on behalf of a loved one after a wrongful death in commercial diving, the experienced Louisiana commercial diving accident lawyers with Domengeaux Wright Roy & Edwards LLC can provide you with an honest assessment of your case.

 We Are Experienced Commercial Diving Accident Attorneys.
 Make the Wright Call.
 Today.
 Call 337-291-HURT.

 Our dedicated trial attorneys have helped commercial divers worldwide and across the Gulf Coast.
 We have also helped injured clients from communities throughout Louisiana, including in Alexandria, Baton Rouge, Lake Charles, Lafayette, New Iberia and New Orleans.

 Louisiana Commercial Diving Lawyers